-1. GENERAL INFORMATI ON Full Prof. Ivana Tlak 1.6.Year of the study 5 th and 6 th 1.1.
-Course teacher Gajger programme 1.2.Name of the course Diseases of Honeybees in Contemporary Production 1.7.Credits (ECTS) 1 1.3.Associate teachers Full Prof. Emil Gjurčević, Assis.
-Prof. Krešimir Matanović 1.8.Type of instruction (number of hours L+S+E+ e-learning) 6+2+7+0 1.4.Study programme (undergraduate, graduate, integrated) Integreted undergraduate and graduate study of veterinary medicine 1.9.Expected enrolment in the course 1.5.Status of the course Elective 1.10.Level of application of e- learning (level 1, 2, 3), percentage of online instruction (max.
+1. GENERAL INFORMATI ON 1.1.
+Course teacher Full Prof. Ivana Tlak 1.6.Year of the study 5 th and 6 th 1.1.
+Course teacher Gajger programme 1.2.Name of the course Diseases of Honeybees in Contemporary Production 1.7.Credits (ECTS) 1 1.3.Associate teachers Gjurčević, Assis.
+Prof. Krešimir Matanović 1.4.Study programme (undergraduate, graduate, integrated) Integreted undergraduate and graduate study of veterinary medicine 1.9.Expected enrolment in the course 1.5.Status of the course Elective 1.10.Level of application of e- learning (level 1, 2, 3), percentage of online instruction (max.
 20%) razina 1 on line 10% 2.
-COUSE DESCRIPTION 2.1.Course objectives about beekeeping and recognition and eradica provided acquisition mo students who wants exp for better understanding ation of honey bee diseas odern ways of beekeepin fical production of qeens ms. role of veterinarians in ses.
-From abilities is ng, honey bee products 2.2.Course enrolment requirements and entry competences required for the course ology and Pathology of B eneficial Insects.
+COUSE DESCRIPTION • • • • 2.1.Course objectives Course is predicted for students who wants expand general knowledge about beekeeping and for better understanding role of veterinarians in recognition and eradication of honey bee diseases.
+From abilities is provided acquisition modern ways of beekeeping, honey bee products obtaining, including artifical production of geens, artificial insemination 2.2.Course enrolment requirements and entry competences required for the course and production of swarms.
+Completed exam in Biology and Pathology of Beneficial Insects.
 2.3.Learning outcomes at the level of the programme to which the course contributes beneficial insects.
-Atter labarotory and field wo obligatory course Biology nding this course enable rk at array of rearing hon queens and honeybee pl for diagnostic reybee colonies, 2.4.Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Define place and role honeybee diseases Apply achieved knowl and hygenic approved of veterinarian in recogn edge in biology and path nation and eradication of nology for obtain quality 2.5.Course content broken down in detail by weekly class schedule (syllabus) Lectures (6): - Role of veterinarians i - Effects of selection or - Honeybee products a - Honeybee products a Seminars (2): in intensive beekeeping p n productivity and health nd apitherapy nd apitherapy /hich are eradicated accordes" production of honeybee colonies - Examination of honey bee colony
+Atter labarotory and field wo obligatory course Biology nding this course enable rk at array of rearing hon queens and honeybee pl for diagnostic heybee colonies, 2.4.Learning outcomes expected at the level of the course (4 to 10 learning outcomes) production of swarms, queens and honeybee products.
+Define place and role of veterinarian in recognation and eradication of honeybee diseases Apply achieved knowledge in biology and pathology for obtain quality and hygenic approved honeybee products 2.5.Course content broken down in detail by weekly class schedule (syllabus) Participate in work with artificial queens and swarms production Lectures (6): Role of veterinarians in intensive beekeeping production Effects of selection on productivity and health of honeybee colonies Honeybee products and apitherapy Honeybee products and apitherapy Seminars (2): Honeybee diseases which are eradicated according legislation directives, "new diseases" Asian yellow leg hornet (Vespa velutina) - Examination of honey bee colony